-Services to infrastructure: construction and maintenance of Local Government owned buildings; construction and maintenance of roads, footpaths and cycle facilities; land drainage and development; waste collection and disposal; litter control and street cleaning; planting and caring for street trees; numbering of building and lots; street lighting; and bush fire control.
+Services to infrastructure:

+- Construction and maintenance of Local Government owned buildings.

+- Construction and maintenance of road.

+- Footpaths and cycle facilities.

+- Land drainage and development.

+- Waste collection and disposal.

+- Litter control and street cleaning.

+- Planting and caring for street trees.

+- Numbering of building and lots.

+- Street lighting.

+- Bush fire control.

-Services to the community: provision and maintenance of recreation areas, parks, gardens, reserves and facilities for sporting and community groups; management of recreation centres and swimming pools; public libraries and information services; youth centre; seniors activity centre; environment and health education programs; community and art and cultural events; and assistance and support to community groups.
+Services to the community:

+- Provision and maintenance of recreation areas, parks, gardens, reserves and facilities for sporting and community groups.

+- Management of recreation centres and swimming pools.

+- Public libraries and information services.

+- Youth centre.

+- Seniors activity centre.

+- Environment and health education programs.

+- Community, arts and cultural events.

+- Assistance and support to community groups.

+Regulatory services:

-Regulatory services: planning road systems, sub-divisions and local planning schemes; building approvals for construction, additions or alterations to buildings; environmental health services and ranger services, including dog control; and the development, maintenance and control of parking.
+- Planning road systems. - Sub-divisions and local planning schemes.

+- Building approvals for construction, additions or alterations to buildings. - Environmental health services and ranger services, including dog control. - Development, maintenance and control of parking.

+General administration:

-General administration: the provision of general information to the public and the lodging of complaints and payment of fees including rates, hall hire and dog licenses.
+The provision of general information to the public and the lodging of complaints and payment of fees including rates, hall hire and dog licenses.

-Processes of government: ordinary and special Council and committee meetings; community consultations and governance administration of local government.
+Processes of government:

+- Ordinary and special Council and committee meetings. - Community consultations. - Governance administration of local government.